ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

   local x=$1

   if [[ x -le 0 ]]; then
-      echo "Even or odd is defined for natural numbers only!" return 1 fi
+      echo "Even or odd is defined for positive integers only!" return 1 fi